Welcome to NASA!

 If you’re ride sharing, please remember at most Centers, family members and friends are not allowed on site without clearance and a visitor’s badge.
 Check with your NASA Ambassador or Supervisor for your Center’s requirements ahead of time

-Most Centers’ in-processing lasts the entire day.
+Most Centers’ in-processing lasts the morning of your first day.
 Plan accordingly and enjoy getting to know your Center.

 You will meet your Supervisor, colleagues and perhaps other Senior Managers, so dress to make a positive first impression.